 [Warning: This story contains spoilers from Wednesday's episode of Survivor: Game Changers.]

-What did Debbie do right this season?
+What did Malcolm do right?

-What did Debbie do wrong?
+What did Malcolm do wrong?

-What are your thoughts on Debbie's elimination?
+What are your thoughts on Malcolm's elimination?
 Let us know in the comments below, and keep checking back all season long for weekly chats with Probst, recaps from THR's very own Dan Fienberg and more.
 Keep the conversation going with me on Twitter @roundhoward.

 Previously on THR.com/Survivor...